watsonwork/watsonwork-developer-docs/guides/V1_PublishInTheCatalog.md

 ## The publishing process

-For your app to get into the catalog, you have to Submit it for review.
+For your app to get into the catalog, you have to first submit it for review by IBM.
 You can do this by going to [Your Apps](https://developer.watsonwork.ibm.com/apps), then selecting your app

 ![Apps Page](../images/MyAppPageBasic.png)